MinderooFoundation/CurateWithClaude/README.md

 This script depends on a fairly recent Python and the anthropic Python package.

-There's a prepared conda environment:
+There's a prepared conda environment in `anthropic.yml` that you can use to get conda to install everything:

 ```bash
 conda env create -f anthropic.yml
 ```

-IMPORTANT: You need a .env file in the working directory with your Anthropic API key.
+You need a .env file in the working directory with your Anthropic API key.
 It should look like this:

 ```bash
 ANTHROPIC_API_KEY=blablabla